brenwell/pixi-timeout/README.md

 ## FPS, Speed & Time

 **pixi-timeout** calculates time based on the [PIXI.ticker](http://pixijs.download/release/docs/PIXI.ticker.Ticker.html) settings.
-It assumes *60fps* is the desired rate and uses the `deltaTime` value from last frame to this frame determine the correct time progression.
-Additionally it uses the `speed` value from `PIXI.ticker`.
-So if you wish to adjust the optimal *fps* you can do so buy changing the PIXI.ticker value and pixie-timeout will adjust accordingly
+It assumes *60fps* is the desired rate and uses the `deltaTime` value from last frame to this frame to determine the correct time progression.
+Additionally it uses the `speed` value from the `PIXI.ticker`, so if you wish to adjust the optimal *fps* you can do so by changing the PIXI.ticker value and pixi-timeout will adjust accordingly

 [PIXI.ticker docs](http://pixijs.download/release/docs/PIXI.ticker.Ticker.html)